/** * FAQ Accordion * Handles expand/collapse behavior for FAQ items */

 Why Buddy Punch Is Best for Tracking Hours by Program

-When a position is paid from a specific grant, you have to prove how many hours landed there.
+When a position is paid from a specific grant, you have to prove how many hours were worked.
 Buddy Punch is built for that.
-Staff pick the program or job when they clock in, and managers can set alerts that fire as hours approach a budget limit.
-That's a practical way to keep a grant-funded role from quietly going over its hours before you notice.
+Staff picks the program or job when they clock in, and managers can set alerts that fire as hours approach a budget limit.
+That's a practical way to keep a grant-funded role from quietly exceeding its hours before you notice.

 It's also a serious clock.
-Buddy Punch offers GPS, geofencing, photo-on-punch, and IP restrictions to stop buddy punching, and it connects to QuickBooks, ADP, Paychex, Gusto, and 200-plus other tools.
-Be honest about what this is: program budget tracking, not formal fund accounting.
+Buddy Punch offers GPS, geofencing, photo-on-punch, and IP restrictions to prevent buddy punching, and it integrates with QuickBooks, ADP, Paychex, Gusto, and 200-plus other tools.
+However, let's be honest about what this is: program budget tracking, not formal fund accounting.
 Buddy Punch tags and totals hours by code; it doesn't produce a grant compliance report on its own.
-And the $19 monthly base fee stings the smallest teams.
+And the $19 monthly base fee greatly impacts the smallest teams.

 Key Features